Culture of Pittsburgh: Museums and art

 Pittsburgh has several visual arts museums, including the Andy Warhol Museum, dedicated to the works of Pittsburgh native Andy Warhol.
 The Carnegie Museum of Art is home to works by artists including Edgar Degas, Vincent van Gogh, Claude Monet and Robert Adam, along with galleries of sculpture, modern art, the Heinz Architectural Center, a large film and video collection, and various traveling exhibits.
 Installation art is featured outdoors at ArtGardens of Pittsburgh.
 The Pittsburgh Center for the Arts shows contemporary art and provides resources for Western Pennsylvania artists.

 The town's history museum is the Heinz History Center with an annual attendance of 130,000.

 The Carnegie Museum of Natural History, located in Oakland, has extensive dinosaur collections on display, including the most complete Tyrannosaurus rex skeleton ever discovered, and an Egyptian wing.
 The building may be distinguished by a life-size statue known as, "Dippy the Diplodocus" to the right of the main entrance.
-Other dinosaur statues are visible around the Pittsburgh area, these decorated by artists nationwide and sold as a benefit to the Carnegie Museums.
+Other dinosaur statues are visible around the Pittsburgh area, these were decorated by artists nationwide and sold as a benefit to the Carnegie Museums.
 The Carnegie Science Center, located in the North Side near PNC Park and Heinz Field, is more technology oriented.

 The Children's Museum of Pittsburgh, located on Pittsburgh's Northside, has a variety of interactive exhibits and programs for children and families including a multimedia art studio, Mister Rogers' Neighborhood, water area and theater for performances.